Hands, Foot, Heart and Soul

 The spacer mats I use are acid free paper.
-Some have have been painted or sealed to protect them from dirt.
+Some have have been covered with canvas, painted or sealed to protect them from dirt.

 How long is archival?
 I don’t believe anyone really knows.
-I believe I am utilizing archival techniques in my art creation and helping to preserve its life by my framing techniques.
+I believe I am utilizing archival techniques in my art creation and helping to preserve its life with my framing techniques.

 My artwork is a thick composite of textiles and thread.
 It is wrapped around acid free board made by United Industries, called “UltraBoard.”
 It is a rigid, inert board that is warp resistant.
 That is important over the long term.
 My watercolor and acrylic paints are blended with fabric medium, a product allows paint to be washable.
 Not that I intend for my art to get laundered!
 The surface is sprayed with a Scotchgard-like product to protect the fabric from future handling.
 While cotton fabric may not last forever, the addition of paint and polyester thread may extend that lifespan.
 The batting is polyester fleece because it will not retain moisture should humidity ever enter the frame.
-If framed with glass, the air space between the art and the glass, as well as the air permeable backing paper will protect the art and extend its life.
+If framed with glass, the air space between the art and the glass, as well as the air permeable backing paper should balance the humidity inside the frame and extend its life.
 We have all heard that textiles need to “breathe.”
 So, I feel I have done as much as I can to ensure a long life for your textile art.

 To Cover with Glass, or Not

-As the owner of any textile/fabric/fiber art, you are tasked with deciding: do I leave it open and dust it or do I glass it in so it doesn’t fade and keep it clean?
+As the owner of any textile/fabric/fiber art, you are tasked with deciding: do I leave it open and dust it or do I glass it in?
 The answer will lay in where the artwork is hung.
 Cover with UV glass if its in a sunny room or entry.
 Leave it uncovered if its in a normally dark bedroom or hallway; or, somewhere in between.
 By the way, the best tools for dusting art are a very soft bristle goathair brush (like a makeup or shaving brush) or a soft vacuum attachment.